Chronic obstructive pulmonary disease: Smoking

-The primary risk factor for COPD globally is tobacco smoking with an increased rate of developing COPD shown in smokers and ex-smokers.
+The primary risk factor for COPD globally is tobacco smoking, with an increased rate of developing COPD shown in smokers and ex-smokers.
 Of those who smoke, about 20% will get COPD, increasing to less than 50% in heavy smokers.
 In the United States and United Kingdom, of those with COPD, 80–95% are either current or previous smokers.
 Several studies indicate that women are more susceptible than men to the harmful effects of tobacco smoke.
 For the same amount of cigarette smoking, women have a higher risk of COPD than men.
-In non-smokers, exposure to second-hand smoke (passive smoking) is the cause of 1.2 million deaths from the more than 8 million deaths worldwide each year due to tobacco smoke.
 Women who smoke during pregnancy, and during the early life of the child is a risk factor for the later development of COPD in their child.
+Epigenetic studies support this link, showing that ACSF3 is differentially methylated in smoke-exposed fetal lungs, and an integrative study identified it as a key regulator of COPD.

-Inhaled smoke triggers the release of excessive proteases in lungs, which then degrades elastin, the major component of alveoli (which allows rapid gas exchange in the lungs).
+Inhaled smoke triggers the release of excessive proteases in lungs, which then degrades elastin, the major component of alveoli.
 Smoke also impairs the action of cilia, inhibiting mucociliary clearance that clears the bronchi of mucus, cellular debris and unwanted fluid.

 Other types of tobacco smoke, such as from cigar, pipe, water-pipe and hookah use, also confer a risk.
 Water-pipe or hookah smoke appears to be as harmful or even more harmful than smoking cigarettes.

 Marijuana is the second most commonly smoked substance, but evidence linking its use to COPD is very limited.
 Limited evidence shows that marijuana does not accelerate lung function decline.
 A low use of marijuana gives a bronchodilatory effect rather than the bronchoconstrictive effect from tobacco use, but it is often smoked in combination with tobacco or on its own by tobacco smokers.
 Higher use however has shown a decline in the FEV1.
-There is evidence of it causing some respiratory problems and its use in combination may have a cumulative toxic effect suggesting it as a risk factor for spontaneous pneumothorax, bullous emphysema, COPD and lung cancer.
+There is evidence of it causing some respiratory problems and its use in combination may have a cumulative toxic effect, suggesting it as a risk factor for spontaneous pneumothorax, bullous emphysema, COPD and lung cancer.
 A noted difference between marijuana use and tobacco was that respiratory problems were resolved with stopping usage unlike the continued decline with stopping tobacco smoking.
-Respiratory symptoms reported with marijuana use included chronic cough, increased sputum production and wheezing but not shortness of breath.
-Also these symptoms were typically reported ten years ahead of their affecting tobacco smokers.
+Respiratory symptoms reported with marijuana use included chronic cough, increased sputum production and wheezing, but not shortness of breath.
+Also, these symptoms were typically reported ten years ahead of their onset in tobacco smokers.
 Another study found that chronic marijuana smokers even with the additional use of tobacco developed similar respiratory problems, but did not seem to develop airflow limitation and COPD.